 - Cans of salmon, tuna, or chicken (perfect for the office)

 - RXBARs (egg white protein, fat, and carbs makes this a complete mini-meal)

-- Veggies: baby carrots, pre-sliced bell peppers, compliant baby food pouches
+- Veggies: baby carrots, pre-sliced bell peppers, compatible baby food pouches

 - Fruit: any and all; pack in a storage container so it doesn’t bruise

-- Fats: Avocado, coconut flakes or milk (canned), green or black olives, nuts and seeds, individual packets of compliant nut butter or coconut butter
+- Fats: Avocado, coconut flakes or milk (canned), green or black olives, nuts and seeds, individual packets of compatible nut butter or coconut butter

 Emergency Food at Home

-Here are at-home Whole30-compliant emergency foods I always have on hand in my own kitchen (and if you follow me on Instagram, you know this is true):
+Here are at-home Whole30-compatible emergency foods I always have on hand in my own kitchen (and if you follow me on Instagram, you know this is true):